efugier/smartcat/README.md

 #### Helix and Kakoune

-Same concept, different shortcut, simply press the pipe key to redirect the selection to `smarcat`.
+Same concept, different shortcut, simply press the pipe key to redirect the selection to `smartcat`.

 ```
 pipe:sc test -r